Carers (Leave Entitlement) Bill [HL]

 Overview

 This bill amends the Employment Rights Act 1996 to give employees more leave to care for disabled or ill dependants.
-It allows the government to create regulations specifying the details of this leave, such as the amount of time allowed and how it can be taken.
+It allows the Secretary of State to create regulations specifying how this leave will be used, including maximum durations and whether it can be taken in one block or multiple periods.

 Description

-These regulations require approval from both Houses of Parliament before taking effect.
+These regulations must be approved by both Houses of Parliament before coming into force.

 Government Spending